 Urban buffer “Urban buffer” can be characterised as a green belt around cities.
 This signature includes mostly agricultural land in the immediate adjacency of towns and cities, often including edge development.
 It still feels more like countryside than urban, but these signatures are much smaller compared to other countryside types.

 Open sprawl “Open sprawl” represents the transition between countryside and urbanised land.
-It is located in the outskirts of cities or around smaller towns and is typically made up of large open space areas intertwined with different kinds of human development, from high- ways to smaller neighbourhoods.
+It is located in the outskirts of cities or around smaller towns and is typically made up of large open space areas intertwined with different kinds of human development, from highways to smaller neighbourhoods.

-Disconnected suburbia “Disconnected suburbia” includes residential developments in the outskirts of cities or even towns and villages with convoluted, dis- connected street networks, low built-up and population densities, and lack of jobs and services.
+Disconnected suburbia “Disconnected suburbia” includes residential developments in the outskirts of cities or even towns and villages with convoluted, disconnected street networks, low built-up and population densities, and lack of jobs and services.
 This signature type is entirely car- dependent.